-The Responsible Entity is responsible for identifying and controlling the risks that arise from these financial instruments.
 The Responsible Entity of the Trust is aware of the risks associated with the business of investment management.
 A financial risk management framework has been established to ensure that procedures and controls adequately manage the risks arising from current business activities.
 Central controls include (but are not limited to):

-- clear policies and procedures covering operations; - post trade investment compliance monitoring; - segregation of the dealing and investment management function from the administration and settlement function; and - a compliance function with a separate reporting line from the investment management function.
+- clear policies and procedures covering operations; - post trade investment compliance monitoring; - an independent service provider for the valuation of securities; - segregation of the dealing and investment management function from the administration and settlement function; and - a compliance function with a separate reporting line from the investment management function.